shopware/shopware/src/Docs/10-administration/01-administration-start-development.md

 ```
 *minimum bootstrap file*

 This is already a valid shopware plugin.
-You can however add additional functionality like for example custom install or update methods.
+You can however add additional functionality like custom install or update methods.
 Only the bootstrap class is required to start making changes in the administration.

 [Learn about Plugins](../1-getting-started/20-getting-started.md)